rticommunity/rticonnextdds-connector-js/README.md

 ### Language Support
 This repository is specific to Node.js/JavaScript, for other languages (python, lua, C) refer to the [main repository of connector](https://github.com/rticommunity/rticonnextdds-connector)

+We use [libffi](https://github.com/node-ffi/node-ffi) to call our library, but we try to hide that from you using a nice JavaScript wrapper.
+We tested our Node.js/JavaScript implementation with node v8.7.0; it should work also with lower versions.

 ### Platform support
 We are building our library for a few architectures only.
 Check them out [here](https://github.com/rticommunity/rticonnextdds-connector/tree/master/lib).
 If you need another architecture, please contact your RTI account manager or sales@rti.com.